UK, US, Canada accuse Russia of hacking virus vaccine trials

 Britain’s National Cybersecurity Centre made the announcement, which was coordinated with authorities in the U.S. and Canada.

-“It is completely unacceptable that the Russian Intelligence Services are targeting those working to combat the coronavirus pandemic,” Foreign Secretary Dominic Raab said in a statement.
+“It is completely unacceptable that the Russian Intelligence Services are targeting those working to combat the coronavirus pandemic,” British Foreign Secretary Dominic Raab said in a statement.
 “While others pursue their selfish interests with reckless behaviour, the U.K. and its allies are getting on with the hard work of finding a vaccine and protecting global health.”

 The persistent and ongoing attacks are seen by intelligence officials as an effort to steal intellectual property, rather than to disrupt research.
-The campaign of “malicious activity” is ongoing and includes attacks “”predominantly against government, diplomatic, think-tank, healthcare and energy targets,” the National Cybersecurity Centre said in a statement.
+The campaign of “malicious activity” is ongoing and includes attacks “predominantly against government, diplomatic, think-tank, healthcare and energy targets,” the National Cybersecurity Centre said in a statement.

 It was unclear whether any information actually was stolen but the center says individuals’ confidential information is not believed to have been compromised.
 The Russian Foreign Ministry did not immediately respond to a request for comment.